lutz1nger/cs50p-notes-and-solutions/lecture-5-unit-tests/notes-5.md

 ### UNIT TESTS
 + it is common to write program to test your program
-+ the tests can not test everything
++ the test programs can not test everything
 + therefore, representative values must be tested with potential corner cases (!!!)
-+ keep the test program nice, simple and small
++ keep the test program nice, simple, and small
 + following the convention, a test program is named test_\<programm name>.py, e.g. for calculator.py the test program is called tets_calculator.py
 ```python
 #calulator.py